-The return_permanent_data function is the Lambda function which is called when a request is made from the client to the /return_permanent_data API endpoint.
+The return_permanent_data function is the function which is called when a request is made to the /return_permanent_data API endpoint.
 It checks for a comma-separated list of objectType parameters in the query parameters passed from the API event to the Lambda function, and scans the permanent data table for every item matching those objectTypes.
 If none are provided, it returns every item in the table, regardless of type.
 It returns this data as a JSON string.